GooySoft/ulg-template/README.md

 ## Getting Started

   #### Version File
-   * The Version file is just there to help the ULauncher, if the game has been updated.
+   * The Version file is just there to help the ULauncher, if the game has been updated. (called version.txt)
    * Edit the Version file like that: 0.0.1 or 0.0.2 for the next updated (it just need to increase)

   #### Repo